wp-plugins/wp-smushit/readme.txt

 You can also run your existing images through Smush.it via the WordPress `Media Library`.
 Click on the `Smush.it now!` link for any image you'd like to smush.

 As of version 1.4.0 there is a new, experimental `Bulk Smush.it` feature.
 You can find the link under the `Media Library` tab.

+= Errors

+Sometimes the Smush.it service goes down or is under heavy load.
+If the plugin has difficulty connecting to Smush.it then automatically smushing is temporarily disabled (currently for 6 hours).
+You can always re-enable it via the `Media > Settings` screen or manually smush the image from the Media Library.

 = NextGEN Gallery =
 NextGEN user?
 Also download the <a href="http://wordpress.org/extend/plugins/wp-smushit-nextgen-gallery-integration/">WP Smush.it NextGEN Integration</a> plugin.